Freight MCP vs CLI: Which Integration Drives More Density

 Nightly batch quoting

 Your WMS exports 200 orders at end of day.
-A cron job runs at midnight: reads the CSV, calls warp quote for each order, writes rates back to a file.
+A cron job runs at midnight: reads the CSV, calls warp-agent quote for each order, writes rates back to a file.
 Your logistics team has every quote ready at 6am.
 No human touched it.
 Same script runs every night.

 Automated booking from ERP events